Basti890/7DtD_Mods/README.md

 * more efficient dew collector when using mods
 * Incindiary ammo
 * Casings and Bullet tips for every caliber
-* Ammobundels now drop 500 rounds, as the ammostacknumbers have been increased

 Just download the code as ZIP and copy the mods in: %APPDATA%/7DaysToDie/Mods (create the Mods folder if it does not exist).